Sarthak-Malla/teamProVision/README.md

   `
   startedAt: // timestamp
   deadline: // timestamp
-  progress: // a number from 0-100
-}
+  status: // a string to indicate the status of the task }
 ```